Monthly Recurring Revenue (MRR)

 - Misalignment with billing cycle.
 Subscriptions offer plenty of room for flexible payment, whether they’re on a monthly, semi-annual, or annual payment schedule.
 If customers pay on a quarterly, annual, or semi-annual scale, you must ensure that the payment is spread out to a monthly rate to ensure an accurate MRR.

 - Running out of resources.
 Your cash inflows and outflows indicate how quickly you can invest back into your business — and without cash, you run out of runway and resources to grow.
 Keeping MRR in conversation with your customer acquisition costs (CAC) and CAC payback period helps you understand when customers become contributors to revenue and company growth.

 - Undervaluing customers.
 Your customer lifetime value (LTV) measures the revenue customers generate for the company over their lifetime.
 Customer success managers must ensure the quality of service remains efficient, from onboarding to retention.
 If any dips in attention or quality occur for MRR-generating customers, they will churn.

 How to Calculate MRR

 Considering the different types of MRR, you can segment MRR into their individual types and calculate each one.
-But MRR becomes even more powerful through a few other MRR calculations that can forecast and push insights even deeper.
+But MRR becomes even more powerful through a few other MRR formulas and calculations that can forecast and push insights even deeper.

 One such calculation that gets you an annual view of your recurring revenue is to calculate your annualized MRR.
 If your business primarily sells monthly recurring subscriptions, annualized MRR is a great indicator to measure customer momentum.
 To get your annualized MRR, simply multiply your MRR by 12 months.